dpi-tta-lessons/ruby-why/content.md

 - Ruby bridges the gap from static pages to full, dynamic, database-driven web apps.
 - Learning full-stack development exposes you to multiple areas of tech
-- Rails is a “one-person framework” that enables rapid development and deployment.
+- Rails is a "one-person framework" that enables rapid development and deployment.
 - Many top companies use Ruby in production.
 - Skills learned here will transfer to any tech stack.